ohdy518/PythonBetterRound/README.md

  - `tround()` function works as the same as `round()` function (except for the returning values)

 ## Pros:
  - Easy install: Just drag and drop the file!
-No other installations are required.
+No other installations are required
- - Easy use: Replace all `round()`s with `tround()`s, and you're done.
+ - Easy use: Replace all `round()`s with `tround()`s, and you're done
- - Lightweight: Less than a kilobyte.
+ - Lightweight: Less than a kilobyte

 ## Before you download...
  - This module(python file) is licensed via MIT License.
-Check out the details in the LICENSE file.
+Check out the details in the LICENSE file